 Significantly, a PET-CT can:

 In other words, the PET-CT shows you exactly where the cancer is in your body and how aggressive it is.
 Therefore, it can be used to identify primary tumour sites (where the cancer originated).
 This information is vital to creating an optimal treatment plan.

 With PET-CT, patients are injected with a radioactive glucose solution (approximately the same amount of radiation that you might experience with a standard X-ray).
 Since cancer cells utilize glucose for their rapid growth, they quickly uptake a significant amount of the solution and glow when imaged.
 This shows us the exact size and location of tumours, anywhere in your body.

 PET-CT scans are used for many types of cancer and are more accurate in diagnosing cancer than PET scans alone.

 If you’ve already had a CT scan, you might be wondering: is it really necessary to get a PET-CT scan?
 The answer is yes!
 CT scans can produce false negatives or false positives – and you want to make sure that you haven’t gotten either of those.

-Our specialists have seen many clients who’d been told (by their doctor) that they were cancer-free, based on the results of a CT scan.
+Our Cancer Care Research and Advocacy Specialists have seen many clients who’d been told (by their doctor) that they were cancer-free, based on the results of a CT scan.
 But when they got a private PET/CT scan, the PET/CT identified a tumour that would have otherwise gone untreated.
 Don't let this happen to you!
 See our PET-CT vs CT comparison to learn more.